tylevad/dotfiles/config_files/vim/bundle/fzf/README.md

 ### Preview window

-When `--preview` option is set, fzf automatically starts an external process with the current line as the argument and shows the result in the split window.
+When the `--preview` option is set, fzf automatically starts an external process with the current line as the argument and shows the result in the split window.
 Your `$SHELL` is used to execute the command with `$SHELL -c COMMAND`.
+The window can be scrolled using the mouse or custom key bindings.

 ```bash
 # {} is replaced to the single-quoted string of the focused line